idelic/mbuild/example/README.md

 - local.mk: These reside in individual source/sub-project directories.

 The build is fully relocatable.
-Try renaming or moving any of the lib1, lib2 and tool directories and try 'make' again!
+Try renaming or moving any of the lib1, lib2 and tool directories and then 'make' again!